-Subtracting the allowable expenses (inclusive of non-recoverable expenses and replacement reserves when applicable) from the annual effective gross income yields an estimate of annual net operating income to the property.
+Subtracting the allowable expenses (inclusive of non-recoverable expenses and replacement reserves when applicable) from the annual effective gross income yields and estimate of annual net operating income to the property.

 Return rates and income multipliers are used to convert operating income expectations into an estimate market value for the property under the income approach.
-These include income multipliers, overall capitalization rates, and discount rates.
+These include income multipliers, overall capitalization rates, and discount rate.
 Each of these multipliers or return rates are considered and used in specific applications.
 Rates and multipliers may vary between property types, as well as by location, quality, condition, design, age, and other factors.
 Therefore, application of the various rates and multipliers must be based on a thorough analysis of the market for individual income property types and uses.
 These procedures are supported and documented based on analysis market sales for these property types.

 Capitalization analysis is used in the income approach models to form an indication of value.
 This methodology involves the direct capitalization of net operating income as an indication of market value for a specific property.
-Capitalization rates applicable for direct capitalization method and yield rates for estimating terminal cap rates of discounted cash flow analysis are derived from the market.
+Capitalization rates applicable for direct capitalization method and yield rates for estimating terminal cap rate of discounted cash flow analysis are derived from the market.
 Sales of improved properties from which actual income and expense data are obtained provide a very good indication of property return expectations a specific market participant is requiring from an investment at a specific point in time.
-In addition, overall capitalization rates can be derived from the summation method, band-of-investment, and debt coverage ratio or can be obtained from published sources for similar properties.
+In addition, overall capitalization rates can be derived and estimated from the built-up method (band-of-investment).